-The barn located at 6581 Highway 6, directly north of the Subject Site, was not considered in this MDS assessment as it is owned by Polocorp.
+The barn located at 968 St. David Street, directly south of the Subject Site, was not considered in this MDS assessment as it is owned by Polocorp.
 Polocorp has confirmed the barn is not currently used for livestock operations or manure storage and will not be used for this purpose in the future.
 A statement of Polocorp's guarantee that the barn is not in use can be provided upon request.
+968 St. David Street is also currently recommended for inclusion within the Fergus Settlement Area Boundary.
+Should this property be included within the expanded boundary, MDS1 setbacks would become non-applicable, as MDS applies only to agricultural lands.